New Student Registration: Bachelor of Arts with Major

 1. I am interested in Development Studies, but there is only one 3-credit course available at the 100-level.
 What else should I take in the other semester to fill out my schedule?

-You can take any other 3-credit course from the arts (or science) subjects listed above.
+You can take a 3-credit course in any of the other arts (or science) subjects listed above.
 If you plan to do a joint major or honours in DEVS, you may wish to take ECON 101 and 102 in first year, as these courses are required for those programs.
 You would also be advised to read the Development Studies page, found at the link in the table above, for further guidance on first-year course selection, if you plan a minor, major, or honours program in DEVS.

 2. I am interested in English, but there is only one 3-credit course available at the 100-level.
 What else should I take in the other semester to fill out my schedule?

 If you choose to take ENGL 111 in the first term, you can take any English course at the 200 level that is offered in the second semester (subject to availability).
-Alternatively, you can take any other 3-credit course from the arts (or science) subjects listed above.
+Alternatively, you can take a 3-credit course in any of the other arts (or science) subjects listed above.
 If the course you wish to take is a second-term course, you will need to ensure that it does not have a first-term prerequisite.
 You can also choose to take ENGL 111 in second term and a different subject in first term.

 3. I am interested in Public Policy and Governance, but there is only one 3-credit course available at the 100-level.
 What else should I take in the other semester to fill out my schedule?

-You can take any other 3-credit course from the arts and science subjects listed above.
+You can take a 3-credit course in any of the other arts (or science) subjects listed above.
 If you plan to do PGOV as a major or honours subject, you could opt to take PGOV 101 in first term and STAT 101 in second term, since the latter is a required 3-credit course for those programs.
 (This would be in addition to ECON 101 and 102, and PSCI 101 and 102, as outlined in the "Things to Remember" section above.)
 If you intend to do a minor or more in Public Policy and Governance, you should read the Public Policy and Governance page, found at the link in the table above, for further guidance on first-year course selection.

 4. I am in the Applied Forensic Psychology program.
 PSYC 110 is a first-term course.
 What do I take to fill out my schedule for the other 3 credits?

-You can take any other 3-credit course from the arts and science subjects listed above, to round out your schedule for second term, as long as the course does not have a first-term prerequisite.
+You can take a 3-credit course in any of the other arts (or science) subjects listed above, to round out your schedule for second term, as long as the course does not have a first-term prerequisite.

 5. What if I am interested in taking a course in a subject that is not mentioned above?